Guide to the Chaos Map

 Chaos & Order

-The map is the relative border around any real or imaginary domain that humans move within: for example, a workplace, a family, a culture — anything.
+The map is the border around anything humans interact within: a workplace, a family, the culture at large, etc.

-possibility is an unknown idea within the map that could be life-changing or mundane.
+A possibility is something unknown within the map that could be life-changing or mundane.
 Encountering a possibility feels at once challenging and exhilarating.

-A pattern connects discovered & understood possibilities into reliable, useful systems.
-The more connected the pattern, the more useful and predictable it becomes.
+A pattern connects discovered possibilities into reliable, useful systems.
+The more connected a pattern, the more predictable and useful it becomes.

 We create order from chaos